Generalized Rothe diagrams for orthogonal roots: Introduction

-The paper is organized as follows.
+The rest of the paper is organized as follows.
 Section \ref{sec:oroots} recalls the necessary background regarding the combinatorics of root systems.
-In Section \ref{sec:rqs}, we introduce the key definitions and summarize the theory of quasiparabolic sets developed by Rains--Vazirani, and we give details of the two motivating examples.
-Section \ref{sec:further} exhibits many other examples of our construction, including the cases where $U$ is the set of all positive roots of type $E_7$, $E_8$, or $D_n$ for $n$ even.
-Section \ref{sec:emr} is an in-depth study of the two examples in type $E$ mentioned in the last paragraph.
-Section \ref{sec:conclusion} discusses some possible directions for further research.
+In Section \ref{sec:rqs}, we give the key definitions of this paper, including Rains and Vazirani's notion of quasiparabolic sets, and we explain details of the two motivating examples described in (i) and (ii).
+We also recall Reading's notion of poset congruence and use it to define quotient quasiparabolic sets.
+Section \ref{sec:further} discusses the constructions highlighted in (iii) and (iv), with Section \ref{sec:e88} treating the example $\Omega_{U(E_8,8)}$ as a case study in type $E$.
+We then use the results on $\Omega_{U(E_8,8)}$ to help study the set $\Omega_{U(E_7,7)}$ in Section \ref{sec:45}.
+Finally, in Section \ref{sec:conclusion}, we elaborate on the properties of $\Omega_U$ summarized in (v)--(vi) and propose some possible directions for further research.